kirbybob/jdbcAccessLogging/README.md

 If this DataSource is not available, then the configured database URL, username, and password will need editing for appropriate values.
+Either database connection will need an accessible database engine and a JDBC driver JAR installed for that engine.

 After `example.war` is deployed in running container software, such as an application server, like Tomcat, JBoss, or Wildfly,